-Assistant Professor, East Asian Languages and Literatures
+Associate Professor, East Asian Languages and Literatures

 Jina Kim is the faculty member in residence at Kalapuya Ilihi.
 She is planning fun events for this year, including afternoon tea and karaoke nights.
 She is committed to helping residents succeed during their first year at the UO and beyond.
 Look for her in her office on the first floor of Kalapuya or her East Asian Languages and Literatures office in Friendly Hall.